PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * added DQ2 registration time to SLS
-  * fixed vomsrenew.sh to check certificate lifetime
+  * fixed vomsrenew.sh to check certificate and proxy lifetime
   * fixed file-check in the brokerage for BNL@non-US
   * fixed brokerage not to overwrite file's destSE for destSE=local
   * introduced mcore queue in PG